 Quincy College admits students who have not yet graduated from high school.
 The early admissions program serves two distinct populations of students:

-- Students with above average ability and maturity may be accepted by Quincy College at the end of their sophomore year in high school.
-With the high school's approval, Quincy College credits can be transferred to the high school to complete high school diploma requirements and college credit is earned at the same time. - Seniors who do not have enough credits to graduate from high school may enroll as special students in college courses and, with their high schools' permission, transfer the credits back to their high school to complete graduation requirements.
+- 1. Students with above average ability and maturity may be accepted by Quincy College at the end of their sophomore year in high school.
+With the high school's approval, Quincy College credits can be transferred to the high school to complete high school diploma requirements and college credit is earned at the same time. - 2.
+Seniors who do not have enough credits to graduate from high school may enroll as special students in college courses and, with their high schools' permission, transfer the credits back to their high school to complete graduation requirements.
 The credits earned will also count toward a college degree should the student decide to continue his or her education and be accepted into Quincy College.

-In both cases, a written recommendation from the applicant's high school guidance office is required and should be submitted with the non-matriculating application for admission.
+In both cases, a written recommendation from the applicant's high school guidance office is required and should. - In both cases, a written recommendation from the applicant's high school guidance office is required and should be submitted with the non-matriculating application for admission.